monicakumar94/HomeScout/README.md

-# RealEstate Pro - Static Website
+# Homara Real Estate - Static Website

 A modern, responsive real estate website built with HTML, CSS, and JavaScript.
 Perfect for real estate agents and agencies to showcase properties, manage listings, and connect with potential clients.